 Elevated Dining at Sky Cafe

 The Sky Cafe is located outside of Pokhara at The Cliff in Kusma.
 It’s not a meal for the faint of heart because your table is pretty much floating in the air.
 Those who want to dine with a little bit of a rush would enjoy this daring meal.
-This is also the kind of activity that could be enjoyed by all ages as it doesn’t require jumping off of a bridge and is a low key rush compared to other activities at The Cliff.
+This is also the kind of activity that could be enjoyed by all ages as it doesn’t require jumping off a bridge and is a low key rush compared to other activities at The Cliff.

 Enjoy the Lake Walk

 There’s a gorgeous little pathway that runs along the water in Lakeside that everyone has to walk down at least once.
 The first time I came to Nepal, it was just a dusty dirt path, but over time it has evolved into a cute park-like area on the water with grass, pathways, and benches.
 I like to walk here at night when all the restaurants turn on their neon signs.
 This is by far one of the most popular places to visit in Pokhara for locals and tourists.